Premier Education

 1) Paper plate pumpkins

-This is one of our favourite simple craft projects.
+This is one of our favourite simple craft ideas.
 It’s a great way to use up spare paper plates left over from children’s parties!

 If they’re patterned, turn them over and paint the reverse orange, if they’re plain, even better as you can decorate both sides!
 Cut some ghoulish features such as eyes and teeth out of black card and stick them onto the face of your paper plate pumpkin, before adding a green stalk which can be fashioned from fallen leaves or green card.